Check to see if we have full-text access to individual journal titles though the library's List of Journal Titles

 Recorded Sound Reference Center (Library of Congress American Memories Collection) - "the Recorded Sound Reference Center provides access to the commercial and archival audio holdings of the Library of Congress...The collection dates from 1926 when Victor Records donated over 400 discs to the Library's Music Division to supplement its print and manuscript holdings... the collection has grown to include over 2 million items encompassing audio formats from cylinders to CDs." (from website).

-Library of Congress: Music of Americans - The Library of Congress Music Division has a large collection of popular music from the Americas and Europe
+Library of Congress: Music, Theater, Dance: An Illustrated Guide - The Library of Congress Music Division has a large collection of popular music from the Americas and Europe

 Center for Popular Music - The Center for Popular Music at Middle Tennessee State University is one of the world's oldest and largest research centers devoted to the study of American folk and popular music